A flourishing commercial chancery practice and a genuinely practising second six? Pupillage at this set is certainly no hard Sel…

 Main areas of work

-Arbitration; civil fraud and asset recovery; commercial; commercial and partnership; insolvency; landlord and tenant; media and entertainment; mediation and ADR; professional negligence; real property; trusts, probate and estates.
+Arbitration; civil fraud and asset recovery; commercial; company and insolvency; landlord and tenant; media and entertainment; mediation and ADR; professional negligence; real property; trusts, probate and estates.

 Training opportunities